PREVIOUS PAGE HERE

 Greater and Lesser Sins?

-It is without doubt that the Old Testament drew a distinction between sins committed mistakenly or inadvertently, those that occurred because of moral weakness, and those that were committed willfully or "with a high hand".
+It is without doubt that the Old Testament drew a distinction between sins committed mistakenly or inadvertently, those that were due to moral weakness, and those that were committed willfully or "with a high hand".

 He who kidnaps a man, whether he sells him or he is found in his possession, shall surely be put to death.
 (Exodus 21:16 NASB)